-Sarah is a currently a final year Vet Student at the University of Nottingham, with an expected graduation in 2020.
-Sarah has been involved with the Vets in the Community project since her second year and is keen to pursue a career in some form of Charity Medicine.
+Sarah is a recent graduate from the University of Nottingham currently working in private practice.
+Sarah was involved with the Vets in the Community project during her time at university and is keen to pursue a career in some form of Charity Medicine.
 Sarah’s interests include rabbit medicine, unowned population control and accessible veterinary care.

 Jocelyn Toner BVSc MRCVS

 Jocelyn graduated from University of Bristol in 1998.
 She has worked in a variety of charity and commercial settings including providing veterinary service to a large RSPCA centre from 2006 -2017.